umarhassan-mitodl/9.17-spring-2013/content/pages/syllabus.md

 ### Research Reports

 You will learn how to write a short scientific paper.
 Because you will typically work in teams of 2–3 in each lab, the data in each research report will often be identical.
 However, we expect each of you to write your own research report.
 Duplicate sentences or paragraphs in research reports are considered to be a form a plagiarism and, as MIT students, you already know that this is extremely unethical.
 If this, or any other form of plagiarism (e.g. sentences copied from references without citation) is apparent in your research report, the report will receive a grade of zero, and you may be referred to the MIT Committee on Discipline.
-Further information about plagiarism and its consequences can be found on [MIT's academic integrity website](http://integrity.mit.edu/).
+Further information about plagiarism and its consequences can be found on {{% resource_link "65228282-c1ae-4c4b-89d6-7495665e4739" "MIT's academic integrity website" %}}.

 ### Final Letter Grade